• Skip to main content

 This means the outcome of the election may be dependent on Kiwis still undecided.
 Almost 20% of enrolled voters didn’t vote in the 2020 election, matching the record-low 2014 turnout.

-Undecided voters to decide the next Government?
-NZNE
+Undecided voters to decide the next Government? - Centrist

 Voters United are trying to combine votes behind a single party.